Checkio-Game-Missions/checkio-empire-playfair-cipher/info/description.md

 4 5 6 7 8 9
 ```

-Let's the message is "Fizz Buzz is x89 XX."
+Let's use the message "Fizz Buzz is x89 XX."
 After using rule 1 (text preparation) we will get - `"fi zx zb uz zi sx 89 xz xz".`

 - "fi" => "do";
 - "zx" => "2y";